Non-intrusive implementation of a wide variety of Multiscale Finite Element Methods: Abstract definition of the MsFEM

 \end{definition}

 We note that any choice of~$d+1$ nodal values unequivocally characterizes an affine function on~$S_K$.
 Hence, $\Gamma^L(S_K,\cdot)$ is indeed a bijection.
-Since $\Gamma(S_K,\cdot)$ will only be used to identify elements of~$\Pone(S_K)$ on the boundary of~$S_K$, the particular choice of the vertices $x_0,\dots,x_d$ is unimportant in the above definition.
+Now the precise choice of the vertices in Def.~\ref{def:DOF-os-lin} is unimportant, because~$\Gamma^L(S_K,\cdot)$ will only be used in the sequel to describe the trace of~$\Pone$ functions on~$\partial S_K$ in boundary value problems.
+For any~$\Pone$ function, this trace is uniquely defined by its values in~$d+1$ distinct vertices of~$S_K$.
 Finally, when~$S_K$ is a simplex, it has only~$d+1$ vertices and Def.~\ref{def:DOF-os-lin} reduces to Def.~\ref{def:DOF}.

 To generalize the notion of degrees of freedom for the Crouzeix-Raviart space to non-simplicial patches, we need to introduce some additional notation.
 On the boundary of a non-simplicial oversampling patch, we can identify some faces that collapse to a single vertex if we shrink~$S_K$ to~$K$.
 We call these faces the additional faces and denote the set containing them by~$\mathcal{F}_a(S_K)$.
 The other faces of~$S_K$ are referred to as the dilated faces, collected in the set~$\mathcal{F}_d(S_K)$.
 When the patch~$S_K$ does not touch~$\partial \Omega$, we have~$\mathcal{F}_d(S_K)=\mathcal{F}(S_K)$ and~$\mathcal{F}_a(S_K) = \emptyset$.
 In Fig.~\ref{fig:os-CR}, for example, the additional faces are exactly those faces that lie on~$\partial\Omega$.
 This is not always the case, as is illustrated by Fig.~\ref{fig:os-lin}.